CP1404/Practicals/prac_07/README.md

         temp_button.bind(on_release=self.press_entry)

+### Dynamic Labels
-So now it's your turn...
+Now it's your turn...

-**Create a very simple app, `dynamic_labels.py` that has a list of names (strings) and displays each one as a separate *Label*.**
+Create a **very simple app**, `dynamic_labels.py/kv` that has a list of names (strings) and displays each one as a separate *Label*.

+Notice some things in dynamic_widgets demo that will be very similar in yours:

+- the dictionary is defined in the `init` function
+- the widgets (Buttons, but yours will be Labels) are made with a loop between loading the kv file and returning from `build`

-**Note:** Start a new blank program for this; do not copy the dynamic_widgets example as it is too different.
+**Note:** Start a new blank Python program for this; do not copy the dynamic_widgets example as it is too different.
 Your app won't have any buttons or interactivity.
-Use the example only as a reference.
+Use the example as a reference and copy small sections or ideas from it.

+Here's a suggested kv file you could use.
+Notice how simple it is, but it does have a child `BoxLayout` with an `id`.

+    BoxLayout:
+        BoxLayout:
+            orientation: 'vertical'
+            id: main

 # Practice & Extension Work

 ## Practice
-1. Modify your Greeter Program so the GUI layout looks like:
+1. Modify your Greeter Program so that the GUI layout looks like:

     ![Greeter Program 2 screenshot](../images/07image7.png)